Tribal Self-Governance Program

 - Contract with the IHS to administer individual programs and services the IHS would otherwise provide (referred to as Title I Self-Determination Contracting).

-- Compact with the IHS to assume control over health care programs the IHS would otherwise provide (referred to as Title V Self-Governance Compacting or the TSGP).
+- Compact on government-to-government basis with the IHS to assume control over health care programs the IHS would otherwise provide (referred to as Title V Self-Governance Compacting or the TSGP).

 These options are not exclusive; Tribes may choose to combine them based on their individual needs and circumstances.
 Participation in the TSGP affords Tribes the most flexibility to tailor health care services to the needs of their communities.